Get insider access

 4. Best Lower Mid-Range LG TV

-If you'd rather get a cheap LED TV but don't want to lose out on features, the best lower mid-range LG TV we've tested is the LG QNED80 2023.
-It's not nearly as good as the OLEDs, but it's cheaper and doesn't skimp on features.
-It doesn't support Dolby Vision like the OLEDs, but it supports DTS advanced audio formats like other 2023 LG models, which is great for physical media lovers.
-It's also a fully featured gaming TV with two HDMI 2.1 bandwidth ports capable of outputting up to 4k @ 120Hz.
-It supports every VRR technology, has a very good response time, and has a superbly low input lag.
+If you'd rather get an affordable LED TV but don't want to lose out on features, the best lower mid-range LG TV we've tested is the LG QNED85T.
+It's not nearly as good as the OLEDs, but it's cheaper and doesn't skimp on many features.
+It doesn't support Dolby Vision like the OLEDs, but it passes through advanced DTS audio formats, which is great for physical media lovers.
+It's a fully featured gaming TV as well, with four HDMI 2.1 bandwidth ports capable of outputting up to 4k @ 120Hz.
+It also supports every VRR technology, has a very good response time, and has a superbly low input lag.

 See our review